ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/2-insights.md

 {: #insight-3}
 ## TCS can't cover everything you need to produce estimates for digital products or services

+**Actionable opportunity**

+**Organisations should make the scope boundaries they use abundantly clear when producing data about the emissions associated with a digital product or service they provide.**

+**The findings**

-This part is no secret!
-TCS make this completely clear on the [homepage](/).
+This part is no secret - TCS make this completely clear on the [homepage](/).
 But it's important enough to reiterate.

 Out of scope from TCS are other key things that any organisation needs such as buildings, travel and overheads.
 All of these things also contribute to an organisation's emissions.

 For example, if someone were to ask us to estimate the emissions associated with our [Green Web Dataset](https://www.thegreenwebfoundation.org/tools/green-web-dataset/), it would be remiss of us not to factor in these other parts of our business.
 We know we need to have office space, travel and manage other necessary overheads of our organisation, in order to develop and maintaining our open source tools.
 Excluding these items from our reporting scope would seem remiss.

 Therefore, the TCS alone is not enough if you want to produce an estimate for a given digital product or service.
-Its best seen as a subset, a *vital* subset, of the work that's needed.
+It's best seen as a subset, a *vital* subset, of the work that's needed.

-**Actionable opportunity**

-Organisations responding to transparency requests from customers around the emissions associated with a digital product or service should make the scope boundaries they use abundantly clear.

 [To the top](#top)